andreoliwa/nitpick/docs/nitpick_section.rst

 Styles can include other styles.
 Just provide a list of styles to include.

-Example of usage: `Nitpick's default style <https://github.com/andreoliwa/nitpick/blob/v0.31.0/nitpick-style.toml>`_.
+Example of usage: :gitref:`Nitpick's default style <nitpick-style.toml>`.

 .. code-block:: toml